Reactor™ - The manual

 Custom Template Behaviors

-You can also create your own Template Behaviors, see the chapter Template Behaviors in Advanced Configuration
+You can also create your own Template Behaviors.
+See the chapter Template Behaviors in Advanced Configuration.

 1

-Before Reactor v2.0.5-pre5 this needed a ':Confirm:1000' modifier and would only work on devicecore parameters.
-In any later versions this Masterbehavior will work without any extra config steps.
-The old SettingsTemplate used to be called 'SKAARHOJ:Confirm' while the new one is called 'SKAARHOJ:ConfirmValue'
+Before Reactor v2.0.5-pre5, this required a ':Confirm:1000' modifier and only worked on devicecore parameters.
+In later versions, this Template Behavior works without any extra configuration steps.
+The old Template Behavior was called 'SKAARHOJ:Confirm,' while the new one is called 'SKAARHOJ:ConfirmValue.'

 The Layer Tree

-Although it is hidden at first, the underlying structure that powers the controllers menus and components is the so called "LayerTree".
-Think of it like photoshop for controller configuration: Different layers can be visible or invisible, and depending on that different Behaviors are visible on your controller.
-We will later see that these visibilities can be controlled by all kinds of Conditions, but for now: lets take a closer look at how the tree works.
+Although it is hidden at first, the underlying structure that powers the controller’s menus and components is called the "Layer Tree".
+For most people, this is initially an advanced concept, but it's extremely powerful and well worth understanding.
+Think of it like Photoshop for controller configuration: Different layers can be visible or invisible, and depending on that, different Behaviors are visible on your controller.
+We will later explore how these visibilities can be controlled by various Conditions, but for now, let's take a closer look at how the tree works.

 Info